COVID -19 Nasal Swab Test:

 COVID 19 Blood Tests:

-These are blood tests that can detect antibodies with high accuracy, to see if a person had previously contracted COVID -19.
-It takes about 2-3 days to obtain results.
+These are blood tests that can detect antibodies with high accuracy, if a person had previously contracted COVID -19 or received Covid Vaccine.
+It takes about 1-2 days to obtain results.

 Frequently Asked Questions:

-What is the difference between Antigen and Molecular COVID tests?
+What is the difference between Antigen, Molecular and PCR COVID tests?

 - There are different kinds of tests for diagnosing COVID19.
-Molecular tests detect genetic material (RNA) from the virus.
+Molecular tests detect genetic material (RNA) from the virus and use either RT-PCR or Isothermal amplification NAAT technology.
 Antigen tests detect proteins (“spikes”) from the virus.
 Antigen tests are very specific for the virus but are not as sensitive as molecular tests.
 This means that a positive result is highly accurate, but a negative result does not rule out infection.
 If you are tested negative, your provider may advise additional testing with molecular assays

 - If you do not have an additional test to determine if you are infected and may spread the infection to others, the CDC currently recommends that you should stay home until three things have happened: